YogiOnBioinformatics/The-Epigenetic-Landscape-of-PTSD/README.md

 Excercise done during class for students to understand concepts.
 The learning excercise asked students to think critically about DNA Methylation Epigenomic data to answer some question associated with each figure.

+`*QUESTIONS.pdf`

+Questions given at the end of presentation for students to review and understand material presented during lecture.

+`*REFERENCES.pdf`

+All academic source material used to compile presentation. **Shortened citations** are used throughout the presentation to allow students to grasp the source from where figures/data came.